Kristina01111000/Drws_site/README.md

 - different picture of him for front page? - torso or body shot
 - ssl update
 - does he have the front page video
-- might need google account for google docs
-	- works for me with a seperate google account
-	- made the changes to the document

 - write out directions for downloading googledoc
--   add monthly totals for each element at the bottom
-- change logo click to go to homepage, not frontpage

 Next call: